Amanda the Great by Amanda El-Dweek for September 26, 2024

 12. Cat lying on back t2

-BJIllistrated Premium Member about 1 month ago
+BJIllistrated Premium Member 2 months ago

 Amanda, you are living the life you were suppose to.
 I believe every person has the opportunity to learn and do and have what’s was meant to be for them.
 Guilt is a terrible thing to carry around.
 There are plenty of children to go around, and if you still want one start looking.
 That child would be the luckyiest kid on earth to have you and Dan as parents.
 If it’s just not for you, that’s OK too.
 You both have so much to offer others, God has blessed you either way IMHO.
 And BTW there’s nothing wrong with sleeping in on the weekends or any other day.
 That’s why cats are one of the best reasons to have, no getting up to take them for walkies!